Skip to content

 Image by Colamc on wikimedia

 The anubias can easily be put into driftwood or wedged in between rocks.
-They’re an excellent starter plants for beginner planted tank keepers.
-The plant has very broad leaves and help create a unique structure in an aquarium setting.
+They’re excellent starter plants for beginner-planted tank keepers.
+The plant has very broad leaves and helps create a unique structure in an aquarium setting.
 Check out this guide on anubias care.

 2. Java Fern